-For many, brittle, cracked lips are a completely normal side effect of winter.
+Brittle, cracked lips are a normal part of winter for many.
 When it is cold outside and heated inside, the skin dries out faster.
 This hits the delicate lip area particularly hard.
-She is extremely thin-skinned .
+She's extremely thin-skinned .
 And it has neither sebum nor sweat glands, which otherwise produce the skin's natural protective film.
 This makes the lips nice and red, but also a bit helpless.

 Good lip care promotes regeneration

-As already mentioned, the skin on the lips can hardly help itself.
+As already mentioned, the skin of the lips can hardly help itself.
 You have to do that for her.
 Your lip balm should therefore:

 ☝️ Note: Mineral oils only seal the skin against water loss.
 This purely occlusive, i.e. closing, effect is not enough for dry lips.
 They need real care!

 Natural waxes and oils offer you exactly this combination of protection and care .
 But there are many fats.
-To keep your lips supple for a long time, it is important to choose the most effective.
+In order for your lips to remain supple for a long time, it is important to choose the most effective ones .
 So take a close look at the ingredients when you buy them.
-Be on the lookout for these particularly valuable ingredients:
+Keep an eye out for these particularly valuable ingredients:

 Ricinus Communis (Castor) Seed Oil

-There is none here Escape Hazard: Castor oil spreads super slowly.
+There is no risk of escaping here: castor oil spreads super slowly.
 It stays where you put it.
 As a result, it forms a protective film on the lips that lasts for a long time.
 It also penetrates into the intercellular spaces of the skin's surface and acts in depth.